Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_Hangprinter.md

 RepRapFirmware is configured at run-time by means of files in the /sys folder of the on-board SD card or attached Single Board Computer (SBC).
 You do not have to recompile RepRapFirmware to configure it, so if you wish to update the firmware on your Duet or other compatible electronics board, you can download a ready-built binary.

-**The easiest way to generate these files is using the [RepRapFirmware configuration tool](https://configtool.reprapfirmware.org/).** But this tool does not currently support Hangprinters, so you will need to edit the generated config.g file by hand to change the kinematics type to Hangprinter.
+**The easiest way to generate these files is using the [RepRapFirmware configuration tool](https://configtool.reprapfirmware.org/).** This tool does not currently support Hangprinters, so you will need to edit the generated config.g file by hand to change the kinematics type to Hangprinter.

-Hangprinters are supported in RepRapFirmware 1.20 and later.
-The support in the standard binaries does not include spool buildup compensation or support for Mechaduino motors in torque mode.
-Torbjørn Ludvigsen has a fork of RRF that includes these features.
+Hangprinter kinematics are supported in RepRapFirmware 1.20 and later.
+Spool build-up compensation was added in RepRapFirmware 3.3, and there are various improvements in 3.4 and 3.5.
+From RRF 3.5, Hangprinter kinematics are no longer supported in the default firmware binary for Duet 2 WiFi/Ethernet, due to memory limitations.

-The Hangprinter architecture in its current form was designed by Torbjørn Ludvigsen, his [github repository](https://gitlab.com/tobben/hangprinter) has a large amount of information and is a great place to start to understand the Hangprinter in general.
+The Hangprinter architecture in its current form was designed and developed by Torbjørn Ludvigsen, his [github repository](https://gitlab.com/tobben/hangprinter){target=_blank} has a large amount of information and is a great place to start to understand the Hangprinter in general.

 In brief, a Hangprinter has four positioning motors (A, B, C and D) mounted either on a large effector or mounted at the anchor points.
 Each motor drives a spool which draws in or lets out 2 or 3 lines that pass through eyelets and then go to fixed anchor points.
 The D spool has 3 lines connected to anchor points in the ceiling.
 The A, B and C spools each have 2 lines connected to anchor points on the floor.
 The Hangprinter is under very active development so this may not match the current state of the art.

-Additional info can be found at [Hangprinter.org](http://hangprinter.org/) or at the [Hangprinter RepRap Forum](https://reprap.org/forum/list.php?423), or [this thread in the Duet3D forum](https://forum.duet3d.com/topic/14215/).
+Additional info can be found at [Hangprinter.org](http://hangprinter.org/){target=_blank} or at the [Hangprinter RepRap Forum](https://reprap.org/forum/list.php?423){target=_blank}, or [this thread in the Duet3D forum](https://forum.duet3d.com/topic/14215/){target=_blank}.

+The Hangprinter kinematics can be used for other types of cable-driven machines, for example polargraph drawing machines.
+See [this thread in the Duet3D forum](https://forum.duet3d.com/topic/35248/) for an example.

 # Movement section of config.g file